whitehax0r/ArchLinux-PS4/README.md

- 👋 Hi, I’m @whitehax0r also know as (razr2312) on Twitter
+ 👋 Hi, I’m @whitehax0r a.k.a (razr2312) on Twitter
-- 👀 I’m interested to share my little knowledge to this greatest community, my native language is Spanish but also speak English.
+- 👀 I’m interested to share my little knowledge to this greatest community, my native language is Spanish but also speak English as well.
-- 🌱 I’m currently learning cybersecurity as part of the red team those are more focused to attack and break the matrix xD.
+- 🌱 I’m currently learning cybersecurity as part of the Red Team those are more focused to attack and break the matrix xD.
 - 💞️ I’m looking to collaborate on PS4 linux community and other interest stuff.
 - 📫 How to reach me at the end of this file.
 <!---